vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[4]events/page.md

 ## Media Events

-The media element fires a superset of [`HTMLMediaElement` events](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#events):
+The player element fires a superset of [`HTMLMediaElement` events](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#events):

 - `play` -> `$event:play`
 - `canplay` -> `$event:can-play`
 - `loadedmetadata` -> `$event:loaded-metadata`

-Prefer our events over the native media element events (e.g., `<video>`) as they smooth out any unexpected behaviour across browsers, attach additional metadata to the event `detail`, and contain rich information such as the [request event](#request-events) that triggered it or the origin event that kicked it off.
+Vidstack media events smooth out any unexpected behaviour across browsers, attach additional metadata to the event `detail`, and contain rich information such as the [request event](#request-events) that triggered it or the origin event that kicked it off.

 {% code_snippet name="events" /%}